jsoverson/badjs.org/src/index.md

 You can help!
 Check out <a href="/pages/submit">how to submit</a> to learn how you can contribute.

 <b>WARNING</b>: This JavaScript and any referenced URLs ARE KNOWN TO BE MALICIOUS.
-Many URLs are dead now and the JavaScript does need to be run in certain environments but, use your head, don't run anything unless you are 110% sure you know what you are doing.
+Use your head, don't run anything unless you know what you are doing.